RESHAPELab/flosscoach/README.md

 # IMPORTANT:
-***This is just a mirror*** The active repositories is hosted by GitLab: https://gitlab.com/flosscoach/flosscoach
+***This is just a mirror***.
+The active repositories is hosted by GitLab: https://gitlab.com/flosscoach/flosscoach